 Why iOS’14+ update screw the Facebook custom audience match rate?

 Facebook has limited access to your user behavior data as the iOS user has the choice of opting out from tracking from the advertisers.

-After Apple’s iOS’14+ update, there was a huge dip in the ad campaign performance and most of the businesses had their remarketing audience size reduced beyond 60%.
+After Apple’s iOS’14+ update, there was a huge dip in the retargeting ad campaign performance and most businesses had their remarketing audience size reduced beyond 60%.

-Like, Apple’s iOS’14+ update, Google has announced that in the next couple of years, Android is also going to restrict user data sharing with third-party.
+Google has also announced that in the next couple of years, Android is also going to restrict user data sharing with third-party.

 For marketers, the way they approach and target their users is going to be different.
 No more reliance on third-party tracking for understanding their users.

 When ad platforms like Google and Facebook have limited access to user information, how are you going to rely on these ad platforms to create segments and run personalized ads?

 We understand that relying on advertising platforms to track user behavior i.e.third-party tracking is not going to be fruitful as how it was before,

 The only solution left going beyond collecting your own customer behavior data i.e. first-party data and activating your audience throughout the marketing funnel to give a personalized experience for the users.